 For more info on Temple Mount, read my post – The Story Around Temple Mount.

-And one attraction that isn’t free, but worth paying a visit – The David Tower Observation Point.
+One attraction that isn’t free, but is worth paying a visit in Jerusalem Old City is the David Tower Observation Point.
 If you’re not interested in seeing the museum, you can just pay to climb up the observation tower (just 10 ILS as of April 2019).
 The observation tower’s base is a tower from the time of Herod the Great, the 1st century BCE, so that’s exciting in itself.
 The view from up there is just splendid and surely worth the price!
 You can see both the old and the new city.

 Begin your visit at Jaffa Gate.

 Jaffa Gate was one of the first gates to be built in the Ottoman wall of the Old City, in the 16th century.
 It was also one of the two main gates together with Damascus Gate.
 The road that led from Jaffa Gate went all the way to Jaffa, and that’s why we call it Jaffa Gate.
 In Arabic, it’s called Bab al-Khalil, which means Hebron Gate, since there was another road from the gate which went all the way to Hebron.
 To reach Jaffa Gate, you can walk south of Jaffa Road or use the light-rail train, get off at “City Hall” station and walk southward to Jaffa Gate.